sematext/docs/docs/logagent/installation.md

 #### 3. Run Logagent as System Service

-Logagent detects the init system and installs Systemd or Upstart service scripts.
+By running the `logagent-setup` command, Logagent will detect the init system and install Systemd or Upstart service scripts.

 - *Ship logs to default US region*
     <!-- language: bash -->